Sensory-Cloud/csharp-sdk/README.md

 ### Audio events

 Audio events are used to recognize specific words, phrases, or sounds.
+The below example waits for a single event to be recognized and ends the stream.

 ```csharp
 AudioService audioService = GetAudioService();